Karthikkannan-AI/Deep-Learning-based-Ship-Detection-from-satellite-imagery/README.md

 ## Conclusion ##

 This project is purely done for Demonstration purposes.
-We have showcased this project deploying multiple neural networks simultaneously for the detection of Ships from Satellite Imagery.
+We have showcased this project deploying multiple neural networks(object detection and classification) simultaneously for the detection of Ships from Satellite Imagery.

 - - - -